I have no hate in my heart for amateur duck hunters.

 You could even do it to a tune, like Smoke on the Water—whatever you want it to be, but you need to get some patterns down so you’re not just quacking endlessly for no reason.

 Start out with established patterns, and then create your own.

-Before I can let you go, there are some calls that you need to know about so you can be adequately prepared to make the most out of your duck call.
+Before I can let you go, there are some duck calling tips that you need to know as a beginner so you can be adequately prepared to make the most out of your duck call.

 - Greeting Call: Four to nine notes in succession of one another, usually followed by a let-off and some silence.
 Greeting calls are just what you’d expect—they greet your prey.
 This is generally seen as mysterious by other ducks; it piques their curiosity and sends them toward you.